 If your case management system and internal policies allow it, you can share your data by granting the peer reviewers and the Auditor remote access.

 If you use AdvicePro you can provide the peer reviewer with remote access to your Case Management System.
 It will be your responsibility to set up an account for the peer reviewer and to isolate the case files to be reviewed.
 Paula Beaton at AdviceUK can support you with this process.

-By choosing this method you will remain the data controller of the information provided to the peer reviewer and we will not have any responsibility for the shared information in terms of Data Sharing Legislation.
+By choosing to share information via remote access to your case management system you will remain the data controller of the information provided to the peer reviewer and we will not have any responsibility for the shared information in terms of Data Sharing Legislation.
 You may therefore wish to enter into a Data Sharing Agreement between you and the Peer Reviewer.
 We have created a template Data Sharing Agreement for this purpose which agencies are free to use, however you should seek your own legal advice.

 Please note that this guidance does not constitute legal advice and you are advised to seek your own independent legal advice in relation to your organisation’s obligations under data protection legislation.